 Fear of reputation loss

 “Companies might fear their reputations will take a hit if they uncover ongoing fraud schemes.
-Social media has evolved to become an incredibly popular form of information sharing, so all it takes is the hint of a rumour, and the damage is done.
+Social media has evolved to become a prevalent form of information sharing, so all it takes is the hint of a rumour, and the damage is done.
 Employees might post the information — or alleged information — that makes it appear as though a company is attempting to hide something”, based on ACFE.
 This comes as the company’s advantage to be open with employees in their effort to fight fraud.
 Employees are less likely to whistleblow in public when they are safe and have internal options to report fraud and discrepancies.
-The key ways of managing the company’s reputation is being transparent, protect data and conduct due diligence.
-It may feel sometimes like your company’s reputation is out of your control.
+The key ways of managing the company’s reputation are being transparent, protecting data, and conducting due diligence.
+It may sometimes feel like your company’s reputation is out of your control.
 However, there are steps you can take to help manage your reputation and help steer the conversation.
-It becomes more difficult when you wait, and try to undo later the damage that has already been done.
+It becomes more difficult when you wait and try to undo later the damage that has already been done.
 That’s why being proactive in maintaining a positive reputation is the best strategy.

 Fighting fraud on the front line is key

-- Vet suppliers and clients.
-If you want to avert various types of fraudulent schemes, it’s crucial that you understand the red flags to look for when onboarding a supplier or client.
+Vet suppliers and clients.
+If you want to avert various fraudulent schemes, you must understand the red flags to look for when onboarding a supplier or client.
 Vendor vetting in real-time can mitigate upfront risks and dictate those actions required to prevent fraud from slipping undetected through the system.
 Vendor portals prove invaluable for vetting suppliers using automated data validation.

-- Take action: There’s no reason for you to identify or perform analysis if you’re unwilling to take action.
+There’s no reason for you to identify or perform analysis if you’re unwilling to take action.
 Fraud prevention software can help you do more than detect fraud — it can highlight poor processes that might expose you to fraud.
-For example, you might have a legitimate vendor or client, but software can raise a red flag because of gaps in your set-up process.
+For example, you might have a legitimate vendor or client, but software can raise a red flag because of gaps in your setup process.
 Analyse results, make changes, monitor and constantly learn from your processes.

 Don’t let fear take control

 It’s our duty to help diminish the fears that impede the fight against fraud.
-At CRI Group, we know that when you acknowledge those fears, we can effectively and together use the needed resources to combat them.
+At CRI Group, we know that we can effectively and together use the needed resources to combat them when you acknowledge those fears.
 We believe that analytics tools and proactive monitoring can turn idle threats into reality.